lennne/postgress-prisma/readme.md

 | `/api/book/:id` | `PUT` | Update book title via Transaction |
 | `/api/author/:id` | `DELETE` | Delete author (Cascades to Books) |

-**Would you like me to add a section on how to use "Prisma Studio" to visualize this data in your browser?**

 ### How to "Clean Up"